ajrcarey/pdfium-render/README.md

 The initial focus of this crate has been on rendering pages in a PDF file; consequently, FPDF_* functions related to bitmaps and rendering have been prioritised.
-By 1.0, the functionality of all FPDF_* functions exported by Pdfium will be available.
+By 1.0, the functionality of all FPDF_* functions exported by all Pdfium modules will be available, with the exception of certain functions specific to interactive scripting, user interaction, and printing.

 If you need a function that is not currently exposed, just raise an issue.

+## Version history

+* 0.5.0: adds rendering of annotations and form field elements, thanks to an excellent contribution from <https://github.com/inzanez>
+* 0.4.2: bug fixes in PdfBitmapConfig implementation
+* 0.4.1: improvements to documentation and READMEs
+* 0.4.0: initial release